 The Background aspires to become a voice for the peripheral people.
 It will articulate the everyday lives of diverse heterogeneous working class, forced migrants, maginalised and indigenous communities.
 There would be eclectic kinds of news and analysis but we will put emphasis on in-depth, immersive reportage and analysis on issues.
 Mostly, we want writings pertaining to academic rigour with journalistic flair.
 We will not only connect the people’s movements across the globe but also give sufficient space to the activists coming from different diverse linguistic, religious and regional backgrounds.

-Najib Anwar is the Founding Editor of The Background.
+Najib Anwar: Founding Editor.
 He is a journalist and writer.
 He began his career as a broadcasting journalist working with All India Radio.
 He holds a master’s degree in Media Communications from Webster University School of Communication, St. Louis, Missouri, USA.
 He has worked in various fields of Media sector for more than two decades.
-As a writer of fiction, he is currently working on his debut novel.

-Diptendu Sarkar is the Diplomatic Editor of The Background.
-He specializes in politics, minority, ethnicity, identity, security and terrorism and holds a doctorate from Calcutta University.
-He got the prestigious Charles Wallace Fellowship.
-He also received a Visiting Researcher Scholarship from the Walailak University, Thailand and got a scholarship from Indian Council of Historical Research and Indian Council of Social Science & Research.
-He has traveled widely in many parts of South and South East Asia, Europe and Australia and has published numerous papers in national and international journals.
+Diptendu Sarkar: Associate Editor.
+He specializes in politics, minority, ethnicity, identity, security and terrorism and holds a doctorate degree from Calcutta University.
+He got the prestigious Charles Wallace Fellowship and also received a Visiting Researcher Scholarship from the Walailak University, Thailand.
 He is working as a principal at a government high school, Kolkata.